postsharp/Metalama.Documentation/content/conceptual/aspects/templates/template-parameters.md

 To define and use a compile-time parameter in a template method:

 1. Add one or more parameters to the template method and annotate them with the <xref:Metalama.Framework.Aspects.CompileTimeAttribute> custom attribute.
-The parameter type must not be run-time-only.
-If the parameter type is compile-time-only (e.g. `IField`), the custom attribute is redundant.
+The type of the parameter must not be run-time-only.
+If the parameter type is compile-time-only (for example, `IField`), the use of the custom attribute is redundant.

 2. In your implementation of the `BuildAspect` method, when adding the advice by calling a method of the <xref:Metalama.Framework.Advising.IAdviceFactory> interface, pass the parameter values as an anonymous object to the `args` argument like this: `args: new { a = "", b = 3, c = field }` where `a`, `b` and `c` are the exact names of the template parameters (the name matching is case sensitive).

 ### Alternative

-When you cannot use compile-time parameters (typically because you have a field, property or event template instead of a method template), you can replace them by tags.
+When you cannot use compile-time parameters (typically because you have a field, property, or event template instead of a method template), you can replace them by tags.
 For details about tags, see <xref:sharing-state-with-advice>.
-The only advantage of compile-time parameters over tags is that the latter are easier to read from the template.
-Tags need a more cumbersome syntax.
+The advantage of compile-time parameters over tags is that using template parameters makes the code more readable.
+Tags require cumbersome syntax.

 ## Type parameters